A Vauxhall DAB conversion kit is now available for only £195, fully fitted (RRP). Find your nearest Vauxhall Retailer.

 Digital radio is available in a number of new vehicles, as standard or as an optional extra.
 If your Vauxhall has already been built, or if it doesn’t have the option for DAB, you can still get digital radio by adding a Vauxhall DAB conversion kit.

-The Vauxhall DAB kit provides you with outstanding audio quality and comes with full steering controls and access to a wide range of stations.
+The Vauxhall DAB kit provides you with outstanding audio quality and integrates with vehicle radio display and includes a remote control.
+Giving you access to a wide range of stations.
 It costs only £195, fully fitted (RRP), with a lifetime warranty on brand new Vauxhalls and a three-year warranty on Network Q and used vehicles.

 Be prepared for the switchover.
 Ask your Vauxhall Retailer for more information about digital radio today.